Dielectric nonlocal metasurfaces for fully solid-state ultra-thin optical systems: Conclusion

 \section{Conclusion}

-In summary, we have proposed a solution to realize truly solid-state flat-optics systems in which all conventional lenses are replaced by flat local metalenses and all free-space volumes between lenses and detectors are replaced by the proposed dielectric structures acting as nonlocal metasurfaces.
+In summary, we have proposed a solution to realize fully solid-state ultra-thin optical systems in which all conventional lenses are replaced by flat local metalenses and all free-space volumes between lenses and detectors are replaced by the proposed dielectric structures acting as nonlocal metasurfaces.
 From an analysis of the response of generic single-resonance-based nonlocal metasurfaces, we have derived a quantitative trade-off between the total length of replaced free space and the operating range of transverse momentum (angular range).
 This trade-off explains some of the inherent limitations and constraints of previous works \cite{reshef2020towards,guo2020squeeze}.
-To overcome this trade-off and realize nonlocal flat optics with performance more suitable for practical applications, we have designed and theoretically/computationally demonstrated a nonlocal flat-optics structure composed of $n$ resonant layers separated by quarter-wavelength spacers, inspired by coupled-resonator-based pass-band filters.
+To relax this trade-off and realize nonlocal space-compression optics with performance more suitable for practical applications, we have designed and theoretically/computationally demonstrated a nonlocal flat-optics structure composed of $n$ resonant layers separated by quarter-wavelength spacers, inspired by coupled-resonator-based microwave band-pass filters.
 This design strategy guarantees high transmission amplitude and highly linear transmission phase vs. frequency, without compromising the operating range of transverse momentum, hence enabling the possibility of replacing free-space volumes of arbitrary length.
-With our proposed design, we have demonstrated, theoretically and computationally, that nonlocal flat optics may allow realizing fully solid-state planar structures for light focusing and imaging that overcome some of the limits and trade-offs of conventional imaging systems, with intriguing implications for photography, augmented/virtual reality, microscopy, et cetera.
+With our proposed design, we have demonstrated, theoretically and computationally, that nonlocal flat optics may allow realizing planar ultra-thin structures for light focusing and imaging that overcome some of the limits and trade-offs of conventional imaging systems, with intriguing implications for photography, augmented/virtual reality, microscopy, et cetera.